-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the
+Pursuant to the requirements of the Securities Ex undersigned thereunto duly authorized. change Act of 1934, the registrant has duly caused this report to be signed on its behalf by the

-undersigned thereunto duly authorized.

-Longhoard Dharmacouticals, Inc.

-Longboard Fharmaceuticals, flic.
+Longboard Pharmaceuticals, Inc.

-Date: May 9, 2023 By: /s/ Kevin R. Lind
+Date: November 2, 2023 By: /s/ Kevin R. Lind

 Kevin R. Lind

 President and Chief Executive Officer

 (Principal Executive Officer)

-Date: May 9, 2023 By: /s/ Brandi L. Roberts
+Date: November 2, 2023 By: /s/ Brandi L. Roberts

 Brandi L. Roberts

-Executive Vice President and Chief Financial Officer
+] Executive Vice President and Chief Financial Officer

 (Principal Financial and Accounting Officer)

-76